Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Bend Testing

-Many welding codes require bend tests as part of the testing required to qualify welders and welding procedures specifications (WPSs).
-The concept of a bend test for welds is simple: two plates are welded together and a flat strap of metal is cut from the welded plates.
-Next, the flat strap of a prescribed size is bent into a U-shape, stretching the material on the outer surface of the “U,” while compressing the material on the inside surface.
-The purpose is to make certain the weld and the base metal are properly fused, and that the weld metal and the heat affected zone (HAZ) have appropriate mechanical properties (Figure 1).
+Many welding codes necessitate bend tests as part of the evaluation required to qualify welders and their welding procedure specifications (WPSs).
+The fundamental concept of a bend test is straightforward: two plates are joined by welding and a flat strap made from these welded plates is bent into a U-shape.
+This process stretches the material on the outer surface of the “U” while compressing the inner surface, allowing us to ensure that the weld and base metal have been properly fused and that the weld metal and the heat affected zone (HAZ) have appropriate mechanical properties (Figure 1).

-bent piece of metalFigure 1: In a bend test, a flat strap of metal is bent into a U-shape,stretching the material on the outer surface of the “U,” while compressing the material on the inside surface.
+Figure 1: In a bend test, a flat strap of metal is bent into a U-shape, stretching the material on the outer surface of the “U,” while compressing the material on the inside surface.

 Bend specimens have been called “a poor man’s tensile test.”
 Although it will not show the quantitative values associated with a tensile test, a bend test will demonstrate both the quality of the weld and its overall ductility.
 Usually, bend tests are designed so that the outer surface of the specimen is stretched to a ductility level that approximates the minimum percent elongation required in a tensile test.
 When defects exist in materials strained to these limits, the material tears locally.
 When tearing exceeds a specific limit, the specimen fails.